Denetor03/Image-selector/readme.md

-# Boiler coder feel free to take it :D
+# Boiler code feel free to take it :D